aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

 **Returns:**
-float[] - Return the position and size in the order of x, y, w, h
+float[] - Returns the position and size in the order of x, y, w, h
 ### getActualLowerRightRow() {#getActualLowerRightRow--}
 ```
 public int getActualLowerRightRow()